lucien2k/sonoff-python/README.md

 ```

 ## Support

+I have tested in Python 2 and Python 3, however as we all know there may be some library weirdness.

 I mainly put this together for my own use, I have learned a little about how the Sonoff kit works but for support it might be better to look at the library Peter Buga put together.
 I'm happy to look at any issues though.